picosh/official-blog/rfc-rss.md

 ## fetching

-Triggers for fetching feeds:
+We want to be smart about how we fetch feeds because it could be resource intensive if the service gets big enough.

+What would trigger us fetching feeds?:

 - User logs into the SSH app
 - Prior to sending out daily email digest
-- When the user requests to view the feed on web site
+- When the user requests to view the feed on our web site

 Fetching feeds can be a little tricky since some feeds do not provide the html inside their atom entry.
 Instead they provide a link for users to click on to